Skip to main content

 About the area

-Support that knows Dutton Park.
+Support planned around Dutton Park.

 Horizons Support Network provides NDIS support to participants in Dutton Park, an inner-city suburb shaped by the Brisbane River, the green space of Dutton Park itself, and its close ties to the Princess Alexandra Hospital and Boggo Road precinct.
 It's a suburb with a strong sense of place, and we help participants build routines that make the most of it.